Yoorque/WheresMyPhone/README.md

 This protocol will contain methods for:

-- Invoking a connection to a qualifying Peripheral device - qualifying devices are those that emit UUIDs that Central device is interested in, which will be specified by developer.
+- Invoking a connection to a qualifying Peripheral device - qualifying devices are those that emit `UUID`s that Central device is interested in, which will be specified by developer.

 	- Serves as a connection request to a Peripheral device.
 	- Swift Example: func connectTo(_ device:).